 The Islamic State Sows Terror

-As IS rampaged through northern Iraq, it capitalized on fear—fear of attack, fear of kidnapping, fear of death.
+As IS rampaged through northern Iraq, it capitalized on fear—fear of attack, fear of kidnapping, fear of sexual violence, fear of death.
 Fear drove people from their homes and helped IS control the areas once occupied.

 Forced from Their Homes

 Many of the people targeted by the self-proclaimed Islamic State (IS) had lived in the same areas all their lives; in many cases, their families had been there for centuries.
 Overnight, they were driven from their homes and villages by IS, forced to flee their businesses, their houses of worship, their families and friends, the social fabric of their lives.
 Clutching only their most essential possessions, clinging to families that, for some, had been splintered by kidnappings and killings, the fleeing Iraqis moved from place to place in search of safe haven.

 The plight of the Iraqi minorities was a tragedy on multiple levels.
 In at least one case, hundreds of residents of a village were killed by fighters of the self-proclaimed Islamic State (IS).
 IS fighters captured and enslaved women and girls, notably from the Yezidi community.
 Some women and girls, including those from the Sunni community, were subjected to forced marriages to IS fighters.
 Young boys were forcibly recruited, indoctrinated, and forced to fight as part of IS forces.
 In many other cases, people were driven from their homes, their businesses, their friends, and their houses of worship and forced to begin again.
 In effect, IS uprooted their cultures and communities.
 Years later, many of the areas attacked by IS remain insecure, preventing people from returning to rebuild.